Energy suppliers often raise their prices just in time for the coldest, darkest, most expensive time of year.

-Even if you’re not with the Big Six, it’s time to consider switching to a cheaper deal.
-You could be one of the 60% of people in the UK on a standard variable rate (SVR), which means you might be paying far more than you need to on your gas and electricity bills.
+And if you’re one of the 60% of people in the UK on a standard variable rate (SVR), this means you might be paying far more than you need to on your gas and electricity bills.

 How do I compare energy deals?